 With Get Connected, both volunteering and volunteer recruitment have never been easier.

-Services isn’t just nice, it’s necessary.
-Here are a few of the many service-driven accomplishments that Volunteer NH Supported in 2018
+Here are a few of the many service-driven accomplishments that Volunteer NH has supported.

 Economically disadvantaged individuals received housing placement services.

 Students improved their behaviors related to academic engagement and performance.